dotnet/designs/proposed/apphost-embed-install-location.md

 Every `apphost` already has a placeholder that gets rewritten to contain the app binary path during build (that is, `dotnet build`).
 This proposal adds another placeholder which would represent the optional configuration of search locations and embedded relative path to an install location.
-Like the existing placeholder placeholder, it would conditionally be rewritten during build based on the app's settings.
+Same as existing placeholder, it would conditionally be rewritten during build based on the app's settings.
 This is similar to the proposal in [dotnet/runtime#64430](https://github.com/dotnet/runtime/issues/64430), but with additional configuration of which search locations to use.

 ### Configuration of search locations